-The company has initiated a project to modify the sewer system, striving to eliminate the mixing of civil water and industrial wastewater.
+The company completed the study to a project to modify the sewer system, striving to eliminate the mixing of civil water and industrial wastewater.
 Each year, an external laboratory conducts an analysis of wastewater produced by the facility, and of the parameters identified as significant as well as types of effluents, such as pH, chlorides, BOD, COD, ammonia, hydrocarbons, suspended solids and oils and vegetable fats.
 The current quantities of these pollutants fall well within legal limits.